cisco/cisco-network-puppet-module/CONTRIBUTING.md

   * TBD: Add beaker test cases to validate your changes.
   * Run all the tests to ensure there was no collateral damage to existing code.
   * Check for unnecessary whitespace with `git diff --check`
-  * Run `rubocop --lint` against all changed files.
+  * Run `rubocop` against all changed files.
 See [https://rubygems.org/gems/rubocop](https://rubygems.org/gems/rubocop)
   * TBD: Run [puppet-lint](https://rubygems.org/gems/puppet-lint) against changed files.
 * For new resources, add a 'demo' entry to examples/demo_install.rb
 * Ensure that your commit messages clearly describe the problem you are trying to solve and the proposed solution.